jozefg/blog/posts/2015-01-09-constructivism.md

 actually run this program!
 If we evaluate a program with the type `Either a b` we're guaranteed to get either `Left a` or `Right b`.

-## The "Negative" Definition of Constructive Logic
+## The Self-Sacrificing Definition of Constructive Logic

 There are a few explanations of constructive logic that basically describe it as "Classical logic - the law of excluded middle".
 More